matrix-org/matrix-spec-proposals/proposals/3639-matrix-for-the-social-media-use-case.md

-# MSCZZZZ: Matrix for the social media use case
+# MSC3639: Matrix for the social media use case

 Matrix is currently mainly used for chats, however, recent projects have shown that it is possible to use it for social media.